 Years ago, in the middle of my comedy career, I was in New York City driving a rental car that kept breaking down.
 It was 98 degrees, the air conditioning didn’t work, and sweat was pouring from my body.
-To make matters worse, I was in the world’s biggest traffic jam and I was already 45 minutes late for a very important audition.
-I started to feel an avalanche of negative emotions building up.
+To make matters worse, I was in the world’s biggest traffic jam and already 45 minutes late for a very important audition.
+I started to feel an avalanche of negative emotions building up, putting me in a bad mood.
 What else could possibly go wrong?
-I soon realized that was the wrong question to ask—because whenever you ask a question like that, the universe has its own way of answering you.
+Soon I realized that was the wrong question to ask.
+Because whenever you ask a question like that, the universe has its own way of answering you.

 I drove up to the tollbooth with beads of sweat running down my face.
-I reached into my pocket to pay the toll and immediately realized that I had left my money at home.
+Reaching into my pocket to pay the toll, I immediately realized that I had left my money at home.
 I sat there in total amazement at the series of events that were keeping me from my destination—and I started to take it personally.
 I actually believed something out there was gunning for me and was quickly gaining.
 For a minute I was in a daze, so much so that I was unaware of the cars beeping and people cursing at me.

 “Well,” I replied, “then you better get some because you’re holding up traffic!”
 As soon as I answered him, I noticed he had started to laugh.
 And then, to my surprise, so did I. The long line of drivers behind me, however, did not join in the fun.
 The horns and cursing continued.
 “Come on, we got to get moving!”
 “What the heck is the problem up there?”
 Then my newfound friend stuck his head out from the tollbooth, motioned to the line of cars and shouted, “I am very sorry, but we ran out of food.
 Please try the next booth!”
-By that point, we were both hysterical over the absurdity of the situation, high-fiving and howling.
+By that point, we were both hysterical over the absurdity of the situation, high-fiving, howling and in a better mood.

 And guess what?
 I had a great audition!
 It’s a good thing I did, because it led to an important break in my career, one that paved the way to many other opportunities.
 I often ask myself, What would have happened if I had gone to the audition in the mood that I was in before the tollbooth incident?
 I wouldn’t have had a chance, no way—especially since I’d almost turned the car around to go home.

-Sometimes making the shift to laugh and take a step back to reassess things from a more optimistic perspective seems to be the only remedy to the random craziness of life.
+Sometimes making the shift to laugh and take a step back in order to reassess things from a more optimistic perspective seems to be the only remedy to the random craziness of life.

 I had two choices: shouting at the steering wheel or finding humor in a stressful moment.
 I chose laughter.
 Because really, what did my steering wheel ever do to me?